 Pur autre vie is a term used in property law to indicate the duration of a specific form of life estate created when a life estate holder transfers his or her interest to another person.
 It’s a French expression that means “for another’s life,” thus a life estate pur autre vie would endure the same amount of time as another’s life.

 What is a Life Estate and Life Estate Pur Autre Vie?

 Estates can be divided into two different sections: freehold estates, and leasehold estates.
-A life estate is a from of freehold estate meaning it is an estate in which you have an exclusive right to enjoy the possession of a property indefinitely.
-Contrast to a leasehold estate, where possession is limited by time period.
+A life estate is a form of freehold estate, meaning it is an estate in which you have an exclusive right to enjoy the possession of a property indefinitely.
+Contrast with a leasehold estate, where possession is limited by time period.

-A life estate pur autre vie is just like a regular life estate but it lasts as long as another persons life.
-Like the French’s definition its “for another’s life,” meaning again, the the life estate is for another person.
+A life estate pur autre vie is just like a regular life estate, but it lasts as long as another persons life.
+Like the French definition, it’s “for another’s life,” meaning again, the life estate is for another person.

 Life Estate Pur Autre Vie Examples

 A life estate pur autre vie can be created in a variety of ways and for a variety of reasons.